Khushkhera

-Khushkhera is an industrial area located within the Tijara Tehsil of the Alwar district within the Indian state of Rajasthan.
+Khushkhera is an industrial area located within the Tijara Tehsil of the Khairthal-Tijara district within the Indian state of Rajasthan.
 The area falls within the Delhi NCR region.

 Geography

 Khushkhera is 210 km from Jaipur, 75 km from Alwar, and 45 km from Gurgaon.

 Transport

 RSRTC, gramin bus, local auto and bus service are available.
 It lies 60 km from Indira Gandhi International Airport, New Delhi.
-The nearest railway station is in Rewari, approximately 30km away.
+The nearest railway station is in Rewari, approximately 30 km away.